dmaulikr/meta/README.md

 ## WTF is this?

+Example code that can help with a steep learning curve of Objective-C. It uses mostly Inheritance and Delegation patterns, is ready for multiple delegation and intentionally lacks messaging.

 This is nothing more than an Objective-C code, that emerged while sitting in a pub over a beer.
 However:

 It is based on a simple requirements, it must implement: Love, peace & eternity.